 It was a paper that is owned by the Baltimore Sun.

-The Daily Mail saying four dead, 20 injured.
+And we now believe this just crossing the wires, the Daily Mail saying four dead, 20 injured.

 We'll update you as more information becomes available.

-Um we don't know the reason why.
+We don't know the reason why.

 You never really know, except that we know that there's absolute pathetic evil in the world and horrible, horrible people that have no respect for human life at all.

-Uh I'm gonna give you the list.
+I'm going to give you the list.

 Rosenstein complaining today that I'm not hiding anything.

-Uh I've been told by a really good source, Rod Rosenstein, apparently is talking about me and doesn't like me.
+I've been told by a really good source, Rod Rosenstein apparently is talking about me and doesn't like me and was complaining fairly bitterly about me.

 Now, I don't know if that fits into the same thing.